 - Whenever you are at high altitudes: At elevations greater than 8,200 feet (2,500 meters), your physiology changes and your body requires more fluids to function properly.
 It is recommended that you try to double your fluid intake whenever traveling to these areas.

 - If you are pregnant or breastfeeding: The Institute of Medicine recommends increasing fluid intake to 10 glasses (2.3 liters) when pregnant and 13 glasses (3.1 liters) of fluids when breast-feeding.

 - Whenever you sweat or increase your physical activity in general.

-When should you choose electrolyte-containing drinks (eg. Gatorade) over plain water?
+When should you drink electrolyte-containing drinks (eg. Gatorade)?